Dumfries – low walls, paving and steps

 The project required working with mortared stone rather than the more usual dry stone wall.
 I used lime mortar for pointing under the cap stones.
 As a result it gave the stonework a really slick look.

-The job initially required 60-odd metres of low walls with a big, heavy flat cap stones plus a set of steps.
-The caps were to be pointed with lime mortar.
-As the job progressed the client asked if I could also do some paving and put in two paths of big red sandstone slabs.
+As the job progressed the client asked me to lay some paving and ro put in two paths of big red sandstone slabs.
 I quite like jobs that evolve over time.

 The overall design was for curves – lots of them!
 I think we achieved that!

 The red bowscar sand stone was supplied by Cumbria Quarrying Services.

 At all stages of his work he explained and signposted me as to what he was doing and continually checked that I was happy with his work.
 He also checked I was comfortable with his ideas,involved me in any changes needed, took on board my own suggestions, amendments, and additional work without a fuss.
 When I say his work, I should say his art as his talent has transformed my garden and houses landscape beyond my expectations and wowed everyone who has seen my garden since.

 I would commend his work and 100% recommend him.”

 You can see more examples of garden landscaping works on the projects page.